cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 * "If you see the error dd: Invalid number '1m', you are using GNU dd.
 Use the same command but replace bs=1m with bs=1M."
 * "If you see the error dd: /dev/diskN: Resource busy, make sure the disk is not in use.
 Start Disk Utility.app and unmount the volume (don't eject)."

-You will see an error window popping up telling you: **The disk inserted was not readbale by this compute**.
+You will see an error window popping up telling you: **The disk inserted was not readable by this compute**.
 Please, leave the window as is  and instead type in on the terminal.

 	diskutil eject /dev/diskN

-Now remove the flash drive, and press in the error window **Ignore** Now you have a falsh drive with ubuntu installed and you can boot from it.
+Now remove the flash drive, and press in the error window **Ignore** Now you have a flash drive with ubuntu installed and you can boot from it.
 To do so, please

 **restart your Mac and press option key**

 while the Mac is restarting to choose the USB-Stick

-You will need a plug for USB keyboard, USB mouse, and netwwork cable.
+You will need a plug for USB keyboard, USB mouse, and network cable.

 There are some issue from this point on.